 Surgery: How it

 The only way to successfully treat cataracts is with a surgical procedure.
 Unlike other conditions that can be corrected with glasses or contacts, the clouding of the eye’s lenses is irreversible, and can be alleviated with a replacement lens implant.
 In your initial consultation, we will need to review any medical conditions, medications, or supplements you take.
 To perform cataract surgery your eye will be numbed and you will be mildly sedated to make the procedure more comfortable.
 Cataracts are often fixed with a laser, which automates and customizes much of the procedure with precision.
 Dr. Waring then makes small incisions near the outer edge of the cornea (the transparent layer at the front of the eye), either with the laser or by hand.
 Using a very small, special medical instrument, he will access the eye structure, break up the existing lens, and gently remove it.
 A replacement lens implant will then be inserted.
 The incisions heal by themselves and in most cases, do not require stitches.
 After a short observation period of approximately 30 minutes, you are free to go home, driven by a family member or friend.

 Risks & Recovery

 Treat Your Cataracts in Charleston, SC

 Dr. George Waring owns and operates his practice out of Charleston, SC.
-Recognized as an international leader in vision correct and cataract surgery, Dr. Waring is responsible for the development of some of the most advanced eye surgeries and treatments.
+Recognized as an international leader in vision correct and cataract surgery in Charleston, SC, Dr. Waring is responsible for the development of some of the most advanced eye surgeries and treatments.
 The Waring Vision Institute was established to provide the highest quality care and most advanced treatments available.
 We offer a range of lens types, including the most advanced versions of IOL (intraocular lenses) with extended depth of focus and multifocal lenses, which can reduce your dependence on distance and reading glasses, and various other options that could be appropriate for your eye condition.
 When you need eye surgery for cataracts it can be worrisome, but the staff at Dr. Waring’s practice are committed to client health, safety, and comfort.
 Schedule a consultation with our office as your first step towards vision correction.